What is the Gospel - A Message About God (Part 1 of 2)

 I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel—not that there is another one, but there are some who trouble you and want to distort the gospel of Christ.
 But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
 As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed.

-If we try to please people, we abandon the reality of the gospel.
-Even similar elements altered in any way create a completely different gospel.
-In our time, we live among people-pleasers seeking approval from others rather than from God.
-Those seeking to please people are not servants of God; they do not have the right gospel.
+If I were trying to please men, I would abandon the reality of the gospel.
+Even if I included similar elements but changed or diminished it in any way, I would have a completely different gospel.
+In our day, we live among people-pleasers seeking the approval of men rather than God.
+Those who seek to please men are not servants of Christ; they do not have the right gospel.

-Paul goes so far as to say that even if he himself or an angel from heaven preached a different gospel, that being should be accursed—damned to hell.
-The Judaizers in Galatia added requirements like circumcision and dietary laws on top of the true gospel, transposing something over it, making it no gospel at all.
+Paul goes so far as to say that even if he himself or an angel from heaven preached a different gospel, they should be accursed—damned to hell.
+The Judaizers in Galatia believed the gospel but added requirements like circumcision and dietary laws.
+They transposed something on top of the true gospel, distorting it entirely.
+There is no other gospel.
+Getting the gospel wrong in the slightest degree makes it no gospel at all.

 The Series Outline: What is the Gospel?